mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 On some firmware (e.g. HP) the native network boot drivers are not loaded if the system boots directly to OpenCore and it is necessary to start OpenCore from the firmware boot menu in order to see PXE and HTTP boot entries.
-(Alternatively, it should be possible to load the entire network boot stack as provided with OpenCore, see OVMF instructions.)
+(Alternatively, it should be possible to load the network boot stack provided with OpenCore, see OVMF instructions.)

 ## HTTP Boot